Lac de la Haute-Sûre

 Lac de la Haute-Sûre (/fr/; Stauséigemeng; Stauseegemeinde, /de/) is a commune in the canton of Wiltz, in north-western Luxembourg.
 The commune is named after the Upper Sûre Lake, a reservoir on the upper Sauer river.
 Its administrative centre is Bavigne.

 Lac de la Haute-Sûre was formed on 1 January 1979 from the former communes of Harlange and Mecher, both in Wiltz canton.
 The law creating Lac de la Haute-Sûre was passed on 23 December 1978.

+In mid-2025, formal talks were launched between Lac de la Haute-Sûre and neighbouring Boulaide for a future merger of the two communes, with a referendum on the matter planned to be held before the 2029 communal elections.
+If successful, the merger would created the third largest commune in Luxembourg, after Wincrange and Clervaux.